-At SmileLife Orthodontics, located in El Paso (Northeast and Far East), Corpus Christi, and Las Cruces, we are dedicated to helping our patients with their orthodontic needs.
+At SmileLife Orthodontics, located in El Paso (Southeast and Far East), Corpus Christi, and Las Cruces, we are dedicated to helping our patients with their orthodontic needs.
 We understand that choosing braces is a big commitment and we want to help make the treatment process easy, painless, and rewarding.
 The most common reasons for braces are:

 Common Treatments / Braces

 - Deep overbite: lower front teeth bite into palate

 - Missing lateral incisors

 - Underbite: lower front teeth in front of upper teeth

 - Overjet: protruding front teeth